 All in all, the world seems to consist of

 - 3 dimensions of space (3 spatial dimensions), and

 - 1 dimension of time.

 We could continue and also imagine quantity as its own dimension.
-Any independent property can be thought of as defining new dimensions.1
+Any independent property can be thought of as defining new dimensions.

-Note, that lines don’t have to be straight and faces to be flat – a curled string and a curled curtain still have 1D length and 2D area.
+Note that lines do not have to be straight and faces to be flat – a curled string and a curled curtain still have 1D length and 2D area.